Recap: Star Trek Deep Space Nine S 02 E 08 Necessary Evil

 - Smarter Than You Look: During the theft, Rom demonstrates several techniques that leave Quark stunned (largely because Rom previously used them to get into the bar's store room and vault).
 On the other hand, while getting grilled:

 Odo: You're not as stupid as you look.

 - Standard Female Grab Area:

-- Kira is grabbed by Dukat this way in one of the flashbacks and submits to it silently.
-Considering the fact that he could have her executed with a word, he probably could have restrained her with a finger.
+- Dukat grabs Kira this way in one of the flashbacks and she submits to it silently.
+Considering that he was in a position to have her executed with a word, he probably could just as easily have restrained her with a finger.

-- Kira grabs Pallra this way when hauling her into a cell.
-She yanks her arm away angrily, so Kira just grabs her again harder.
+- Kira then grabs Pallra this way when hauling her into a cell.
+She yanks her arm away angrily, but Kira just lays an even firmer hold on her.

 - Twisted Echo Cut: Quark and Dukat are sharing an Evil Laugh when the scene Age Cuts to a group of customers laughing in contemporary Quark's.

 - Vorpal Pillow: Attempted on Quark, even though the knife the assassin used on the guard would have been quicker.
-It seems he planned to have Quark die of "natural causes" quietly and didn't change this plan even after stabbing the guard rendered it rather pointless.
+It seems he planned to have Quark die of "natural causes" quietly and didn't change this plan even though he'd already blown the whole point of this subterfuge by stabbing the guard.

 - Whatever Happened To The Mouse: The ever-pragmatic Dukat told Odo he was hiring him to investigate in preference to the recommendation of his superiors, who told him he should just round up and execute ten Bajorans at random in retaliation for the murder.
 Odo failed to find his culprit, however; which leaves us to wonder whether Dukat decided to carry out those executions.

-- You Got Spunk: Dukat is amused by the fact that Odo is not afraid of him.
+- You Got Spunk: Dukat is amused that Odo is not afraid of him.